Vietnam.vn - Nền tảng quảng bá Việt Nam

 This photo taken on March 23 shows a billboard displaying a candle in memory of the victims of the terrorist attack in Moscow, Russia.
 (Source: Xinhua)

-In a message to his Russian counterpart Vladimir Putin on March 23, Iranian President Raisi also sent his condolences to the Russian government and people.
+In a message to his Russian counterpart Vladimir Putin on March 23, Iranian President Raisi also sent condolences to the Russian government and people.
 Mr. Raisi strongly condemned the terrorist attack in Russia and expressed support for Russia's efforts to protect national security.

-North Korean leader Kim Jong Un sent a message of condolence to Russian President Vladimir Putin over the “massive terrorist attack in Moscow” and stressed that nothing could justify the “heinous terrorist act” against humanity, the Korean Central News Agency (KCNA) said on March 24.
+North Korean leader Kim Jong Un sent a message of condolence to Russian President Vladimir Putin after the “massive terrorist attack in Moscow” and stressed that nothing could justify the “heinous terrorist act” against humanity, the Korean Central News Agency (KCNA) said on March 24.

 The death toll from a terrorist attack the day before rose to 143 after gunmen stormed a concert hall in Moscow, Reuters ' Margarita Simonyan reported on March 23.